andrearante12/Robotic-Arm/README.md

 ## System Overview
+A human can train the robot via a wearable device consisting of an ESP32 microcontroller and a MPU-6050 Acceleromter and Gyroscope sensor.

 The robotic system is controlled by six MG996R pulse-width modulation (PWM) servomotors, which are driven by a PCA9685 16-channel, 12-bit PWM servo controller interfaced via the I2C protocol.
 Low-level actuator control is handled by an Arduino Nano microcontroller.

 High-level system control is implemented on a Raspberry Pi running the Robot Operating System (ROS), which is responsible for computationally intensive control tasks.
 The ROS2 workspace can be download here: https://github.com/andrearante12/ros2_ws.
 A custom inverse kinematic algorithm implemented via gradient descent and used to convert target coordinates (x, y, z) into the corresponding servo angles.
 MoveIt2 was then used to create a motion plan and verify that the path is valid via trajectory planning and collision detection.
 Control commands are transmitted from the Raspberry Pi to the Arduino Nano over a serial communication interface.